-This post was originally crafted by Jason Kurylo in June of 2010.
-It’s now being updated by a current THW writer, Trevor Connors.
+This post was originally crafted by Jason Kurylo in June of 2011.
+It has been updated by a current THW writer, Trevor Beggs, in September of 2018.

 Since joining the NHL in 1970, the Vancouver Canucks have had 13 team captains.
 Some were boxers, some were bruisers, some were pluggers, some were Swedes.
 One guy was a goalie who won Olympic gold with Team Canada, one guy was a defenseman who won Olympic gold with Team Canada’s women’s team, and one guy was vilified before going into the Hall of Fame.
 You want ’em, you got ’em: every team captain in Vancouver Canucks history.

 Orland Kurtenbach was known as a gentleman off the ice, but one of the game’s toughest fighters on it.
 He played with the WHL Vancouver Canucks in the late 1950s – garnering Rookie of the Year honours and a President’s Cup in 1958.
 Then he suited up for three separate Original Six franchises (New York Rangers, Toronto Maple Leafs and Boston Bruins) in the ’60s.

 Vancouver chose Kurtenbach in the expansion draft, immediately naming him the NHL franchise’s first captain.
 Despite a mid-season injury that forced him to miss almost 30 games, “Captain Kurt” was able to put up more than a point per game – 53 points in 52 games – in the Canucks’ inaugural season.
 Kurtenbach finished his pro career in Vancouver, playing four seasons in Canuck colours and scoring 163 points in 229 games.
 He retired after the 1973-74 season at the age of 38, but spent a few years coaching at various levels – he even coached the Vancouver Canucks for a season and a half in the late 70s.